elitaldev/bergamot-caffe/README copy.md

 * bergamot cafe is a cafe website mainly meant to explore the iranian food with a best quality and a good user experience.
 * The site aims to provide user with a visually pleasing and informative website that is intuitive to use and easy to navigate.
-*  this website gives users the easiest way to make theie order online.
+*  this website gives users the easiest way to make their order online.
 * the website offers diffrent type of foods and drinks and users can make payment by cash or paypal.